cleskowsky/cleskowsky.github.io/_posts/2021/2021-09-02-reviewing-code.md

 * Handle specific exceptions you know may be thrown, and include a generic handler for everything else
 * Propagate errors out to the places where they can be handled

+# On database changes (queries, migrations)

+* What table is it?
+  * Know your big tables (eg mongodb has a command called stats on db.collection objects `db.table.stats()`)
+  * We mostly care about big tables (for some definition of big)
+* Show us the explain plan
+  * What does the query planner estimate is the most selective access path?
+(Determine against prod shaped,sized data without actually running the query in prod!)
+  * Table scans probably don't matter for tiny tables that will fit completely in memory
+* What index is it using?
+  * db.getIndexes()
+  * Look at query doc
+* How selective is that index?
+* How many records to you expect to return?
+* How hard is it expected to hit the disk?
+* If you're changing an existing query, will the preferred index by the optimizer change

 # My favourite code review links

 * [Testing in the Twenties with Tim Bray](https://www.tbray.org/ongoing/When/202x/2021/05/15/Testing-in-2021)